Our senior leadership

 Anne Simard, Chief Mission and Research Officer

-Anne provides leadership and strategic guidance to our cardiovascular and cerebrovascular (CCVD) research program, to the health promotion and advocacy initiatives and to the promote recovery initiatives.
+Anne provides leadership and strategic guidance to our cardiovascular and cerebrovascular research program, our systems change and best practices, our data and scientific information, policy and advocacy efforts, and promote recovery initiatives.
+She also oversees our Indigenous Health Strategy.

 Promoting the health of people and communities has been the central tenet of Anne's career.
-Fully bilingual, Anne completed a bachelor in journalism and began her career as a producer and writer-broadcaster for the Canadian Broadcasting Corporation.
+Fully bilingual, Anne completed a bachelor of journalism and began her career as a producer and writer-broadcaster for CBC Radio.
 She also obtained a certificate in women's studies from Concordia University and pursued a master’s of health science with a specialization in health promotion.
+She has also completed specialized training in epidemiology and data science.

 Avril Goffredo joined Heart & Stroke 25 years ago, directly out of the University of Guelph where she graduated with a bachelor of science in human biology.

 Avril's introduction to Heart & Stroke was as a school programs coordinator, where she was responsible for the Jump Rope for Heart program in Hamilton-area schools.
-Avril's responsibilities have grown over her years with the foundation in roles that include regional manager, marketing manager and director, community and corporate partnerships.
-From 2013 to 2017 she led the Community Engagement team for Canada, overseeing $60 million in gross revenues and a team of 300 employees and tens of thousands of volunteers across the country.
-In June 2017, Avril took on the role of CEO, Ontario and Nunavut, providing leadership to the Mission and Fundraising teams in the province and territory.
+Avril's responsibilities have grown over the years in roles that include regional manager, marketing manager and director, community and corporate partnerships.

 Outside of work Avril loves movies, reading, watching soccer and cooking.
-She is an enthusiastic traveller loving to experience new cultures and food.
+She is an enthusiastic traveler who loves to experience new cultures and food.

 Dana Ades-Landy joined Heart & Stroke in 2016 as CEO of the Quebec team.

-Previously, Dana enjoyed a 30-year career in banking, focusing on Commercial Banking, Risk Management and Restructuring & Insolvency.
+Previously, Dana enjoyed a 30-year career in banking, focusing on commercial and corporate banking, risk management and restructuring and insolvency.
 Dana has led provincial and national teams at various Canadian financial institutions.

 In 2014 Dana was appointed by the Quebec Minister of Finance to the Godbout Commission to examine the fiscal landscape of Quebec and make recommendations to improve efficiency and reduce the budget.
 As well she has completed a mandate for the Bank of Canada.

-Dana is President and Chair of the Financial Women's Association, and sits on numerous other corporate and non-profit boards including being recently named to the newly formed Canadian Board of the Association of Fundraising Professionals.
+Dana is president and chair of the Financial Women's Association, and sits on numerous other public Crown, corporate as well as non-profit boards.
+She was recently named to the newly formed Canadian board of the Association of Fundraising Professionals.

-Diego Marchese moved to his current role after holding several senior positions at Heart & Stroke over 25 years, including executive vice president and national vice president, prevention.
-At Heart & Stroke in BC & Yukon, he served as CEO, COO, and vice president, research and health promotion, overseeing the foundation's research, health promotion, patient education and advocacy areas.
+Diego Marchese has over 25 years of not-for-profit experience.
+Diego moved to his current role after holding several senior positions at Heart & Stroke including national COO, executive vice president and national vice president, prevention.
+At Heart & Stroke in BC & Yukon, he served as CEO, COO, and vice president, research and health promotion, overseeing the foundation’s research, health promotion, patient education and advocacy areas.

-Diego is a member of the Canadian College of Health Service Executives, and serves on the board of the Canadian Partnership for Stroke recovery.
-In his free time, he enjoys going to the symphony and theatre, spending time in the mountains, and is an avid mountain biker and cyclist.
+Diego is a member of the Canadian College of Health Service Executives, and serves on the board of the Canadian Partnership for Stroke Recovery.
+In his free time, he enjoys going to the symphony and theatre and spending time in the mountains.
+He is an avid mountain biker and cyclist.

 Doug Roth, Chief Finance and Administration Officer and Head of Social Enterprise